PuruVJ/neodrag/README.md

 Or, you can specify any selector and it will be bound to that.

-**Note**: We don't check whether the selector is bigger than the node element.
+**Note**: This library doesn't check whether the selector is bigger than the node element.
-You yourself will have to make sure of that, or it may lead to strange behavior
+You yourself will have to make sure of that, or it may lead to unexpected behavior.

 Or, finally, you can pass an object of type `{ top: number; right: number; bottom: number; left: number }`.
 These mimic the css `top`, `right`, `bottom` and `left`, in the sense that `bottom` starts from the bottom of the window, and `right` from right of window.